-Site Potential Issues Likelihood of Impact from SPD Castle Eden Dene SAC Water Quality The SPD advises on the use of sustainable drainage systems, which reduce pollution from runoff and drainage.
-It is not likely that the SPD will result in significant impacts upon water quality.
-Air Quality The SPD seeks to reduce car use within the Borough and proposes measures to reduce resource use and greenhouse gas emissions from new developments.
-It is not likely that the SPD will result in significant impacts upon air quality.
+Site Potential Issues Likelihood of Impact from SPD Castle Eden Dene SAC Water Quality The SPD does not propose any development that is likely to impact on water resources, consequently it is not likely to result in any significant water quality implications.
+Air Quality The SPD does not propose any development that is likely to significantly impact on air quality.
 Disturbance The SPD does not propose any new development and does not allocate land for development.
-It is not likely to cause disturbance from construction or increased visitor numbers.
-Hydrology In supporting water efficiency and sustainable drainage, the SPD will mitigate against changes to hydrology and water quality resulting from new development.
-No detrimental impacts have been identified.
-Climate Change The advice in the SPD will reduce the environmental impact of developments within the Borough.
-The SPD also encourages climate change mitigation and adaptation.
-No detrimental impacts have been identified.
+It is not likely to cause significant disturbance from construction or increased visitor numbers.
+Hydrology The SPD relates to the design of shop frontages and advertisements and no detrimental impacts have been identified.
+Climate Change The SPD relates to the design of shop frontages and advertisements and no detrimental impacts have been identified.